Flydiverny/github-typescript/README.md

     # (...) all other inputs supported by github-script@v6 will be passed thru
 ```

-In your script ensure you have a default export which will be executed by github-typescript
+If you want to return a value you can export a default export and github-typescript will automatically run it for you.
+The arguments to the default export below are also available as globals, like it is for inline github-scripts.

 ```ts
 export default async ({